Gymnasium-Freiham/LUW-Shell/README.md

 If you want to compile a script execute

-`<PathToThelatin.exe> --compile <pathtoyourscript.latin>`
+`<PathToThelatin.exe> --compile <pathtoyourscript>`

+(The compiler only accepts .latin and .py files and will output a .le file in the directory it ran from)

 and then execute the compiled script with

-`<PathToThelatin.exe> --binary <pathtoyourscript.latin>` or double click it in the file explorer If you chose the file explorer, mind that you won't see the output because the terminal automatically closes after it finishes
+`<PathToThelatin.exe> --binary <pathtoyourscript.le>` or double click it in the file explorer If you chose the file explorer, mind that you won't see the output because the terminal automatically closes after it finishes